 Conflict-Ravaged Uganda to a Ph.D.

 “We saw death standing next to us.
-There was nowhere to run,” says Boniface Odong (SOD, ’22), who grew up in conflict-ravaged Uganda.
-His siblings and he were settling down to their meal when a grenade-carrying rebel stopped centimeters from Odong.
+There was nowhere to run,” says Boniface Odong (School of Divinity, ’22), who grew up in conflict-ridden Uganda.
+He and his siblings were settling down to their meal when a grenade-carrying rebel stopped near Odong.
 The drill had always been to run into the bush and hide when you heard the rebels were coming.
 But on this occasion, it was too late.

 Minutes ticked past as the rebel stood there, watching the children.
 But after what seemed like an eternity, he walked away.
 To Odong, this was the “biggest miracle.”
 He considers himself a “remnant,” realizing that he could have been reduced to a statistic that day.